Cope's gray treefrog: Description

-Both D. chrysoscelis and D. versicolor have black-marked bright orange to yellow patches on their hind legs, which distinguishes them from other treefrogs, such as D. avivoca.
-The bright-yellow pattern is normally hidden, but exposed when the frog leaps.
+D. chrysoscelis (Cope's gray treefrog) is almost indistinguishable from D. versicolor (the gray treefrog).
+Both species vary in color from mottled gray to gray-green, resembling the bark of trees.
+Also, both have black-marked bright orange to yellow patches on their hind legs, which distinguishes them from similar-looking species such as the bird-voiced treefrog (D. avivoca).
+D. avivoca is also smaller, at 2.5-5 cm in length, vs 3.2-5.1 cm for D. chrysoscelis and 3.2-6.2 cm for D. versicolor.
+The bright-yellow leg pattern is normally hidden, but exposed when the frog leaps.
 This "flash pattern" likely serves to startle a predator as the frog makes its escape.
 The pattern and color variations of skin for this species will change depending on the environment they are found in.
 Similar hidden bright patterns are common in various Lepidoptera, for instance moths of the genus Catocala.
 Both species of gray treefrogs are slightly sexually dimorphic.
 Males have black or gray throats in the breeding season, while the throats of the females are lighter.
 Usually, the younger frogs in this species will often be seen more with the greenish color throughout the breeding seasons.
 As they age they will lose the greenish color and move towards the distinct gray color.